cristian-guerrero/legion-go-tricks/README.md

 ### Bazzite bugs

 - (resolved) Flaky suspend on latest bazzite version
-  - this should be fixed in kernel 6.7.5, update to the latest release for to get the updated kernel.
+  - this should be fixed in kernel 6.7.5, update to the latest bazzite release for to get the updated kernel.

 ### Nobara bugs

-- controller is more buggy in desktop mode for desktop-related usage, should still work fine for gaming
+- controller is more buggy in desktop mode for desktop-related usage, steam input doesn't work. should still work fine for gaming
-  - nested desktop still seems fine
+  - nested desktop is completely fine
 - reports of handycon reactivating by itself, which interferes with hhd
   - note, in the future, nobara will ship with hhd and remove handygccs
   - you can disable it again with `sudo systemctl disable --now handycon.service`